KurokoChu/Sudoku-Full-Crack/README.md

 *Helps in the habit of deliberate planning. make a free time to benefit.

 ## How to build
+* Install Qt Creator
+* Open SudokuFullCrack.pro and build it

 # Sample Interface
 ![](/src/resource/readmeImg/ui_3.png)